Raptacon/Skills-Challenges/metadocs.md

 # Notation
 - Anything contained within angle brackets, <>, should be replaced with some actual, intended variable or value.
+For example, if I had a robot named BreadBox, then I would replace \<robot_name\> with BreadBox.

 # Navigation
 - Within VSCode, we generally recommend that you right click on the .md file and select "Open Preview"